 About Brenda

 I create abstract, mixed media works on a variety of surfaces.
-I combine media, including paints, inks, pastels, herbal teas, and digital tools to depict imagery from dreams, meditation, and depth exploration of the psyche.
-Whenever possible, I upcycle draft and discarded prints of my work, cut them into small pieces, and install them into materials such as glass, metal, and resins, to create sustainable art jewelry.
+I utilize paints, inks, pastels, herbal teas, and digital tools to depict imagery from dreams, meditation, and depth exploration of the psyche.
+Whenever possible, I repurpose draft, experimental, and surplus prints of my own mixed and multi-media work, installing smaller pieces between metal bezels and glass or resin to create sustainable art jewelry.

-My work is a continuing expression of my longtime involvement with the ideas and methods of Swiss psychiatrist, Carl Gustav Jung.
+My work is a continuing expression of my longtime involvement with the ideas and methods of Swiss psychiatrist Carl Gustav Jung.
 For more than twenty years, I have recorded my dreams and other waking images from the psyche.
 I engage with that content using a method Jung termed active imagination.
-In my daily practice of dialoguing with these elements, I see all manner of imagery that I attempt to express with these materials.

-Whenever possible, the prints used in the jewelry are upcycled and reused.
-The creation of new work and the fulfillment of client orders generates scrap paper, discards, and remnants, that aren’t saleable as art prints.
+Whenever possible, the prints used in my jewelry are upcycled and repurposed.
+The creation of new work results in a lot of experimentation; and the fulfillment of client orders generates scrap paper, discards, and remnants, that aren’t saleable as art prints.
 My phenomenal local print team saves for me the discards they generate from producing my orders.
-My art jewelry was born from finding ways to incorporate those discards.
-The prints and their scraps come in different sizes, so even when images come from the same section of a painting, their varying dimensions (and then the behavior of the adhesives) ensure that no two jewelry pieces are identical.
+My sustainable art jewelry was born from finding ways to reinvigorate those discards.
+The prints and their scraps come in different sizes, so even when images come from the same section of a painting, their varying dimensions (as well as the behavior of the sealants and adhesives) ensure that no two jewelry pieces are identical.

-I would love to hear about what you experience with the imagery - email me at imagery@manscribe.com.
-I hope you enjoy exploring my website here, where you can download free art, follow my blog, and see my latest work.
+How you experience the imagery is important to me.
+Email me at imagery@manscribe.com and let me know what you see.
 Etsy members can also access my shop @ManscribeMediaworks by clicking HERE.
 Follow me on Instagram @manscribe and on Facebook @manscribemedia and @manscribe.
-Come to Sedona and see my mixed media work on display at the Village Gallery, located in Sedona’s Village of Oak Creek.
+Come to Sedona and see my mixed media work and jewelry on display and for sale at the Village Gallery, located at 6512 AZ-179, in Sedona, Arizona’s Village of Oak Creek.

 Questions?
 Comments?
 Email me at imagery@manscribe.com